 You may want to run a test of this campaign to see how your RSS feeds are being displayed and to ensure that users are receiving only what they subscribe to in their preferences.

-If you create a new list within your chosen email service provider.
-Add a number of your own email addresses or team emails, each with their own subscription preferences, you can select this list here.
+Create a new list within your chosen email service provider and replicate the segments or groups from your main campaign.
+Add a number of your own email addresses or team emails to this list, each with their own subscription preferences, you can select this list here.
 When you’ve completed your set up you can test your campaign and we’ll send an instant test to this list.

 In this section you can add your RSS Feeds and the conditions for which they'll be shown.